Rules of the Association (Adopted at July 2020 AGM)

 1. Name.
 The name of the Association shall be “Belmont & South Cheam Residents’ Association” (BSCRA).

 2. Area.
-The area covered by the Association shall lie exclusively within the London Borough of Sutton and be bounded to the north by the Sutton to Epsom railway line, to the west by the boundary with the Borough of Epsom and Ewell (excluding Higher Drive, Gilhams Avenue, Walnut Tree Close, Cuddington Park Close and Banstead Road), to the south by the boundary with the Borough of Reigate and Banstead, and to the east by a line following York Road, Holland Avenue (including Sackville Road and attached closes), Dorset Road, Brasted Close, Chiltern Road (south side), Banstead Road South (west side), Downs Road and Brighton Road (excluding Shanklin Village).
+The area covered by the Association shall lie exclusively within the London Borough of Sutton and be bounded to the north by the Sutton to Epsom railway line, to the west by the boundary with the Borough of Epsom and Ewell (excluding Higher Drive, Gilhams Avenue, Walnut Tree Close, Cuddington Park Close and Banstead Road), to the south by the boundary with the Borough of Reigate and Banstead, and to the east by a line following York Road, Holland Avenue (including Sackville Road and attached closes), Dorset Road, Brasted Close, Homeland Drive (and attached closes, but excluding Shanklin Village), Chiltern Road (south side), Banstead Road South (west side), Downs Road and Brighton Road (excluding Shanklin Village).